slarmoo/.github/profile/webServices/startupService/startupService.md

 ## ☑ Assignment

+1. Review and deploy Simon Service
+   1. Clone the Simon Service repository to your development environment.
+   1. Run `npm install` in root of the project.
+   1. Open the project in VS Code and examine the application's use of Node.js, Express, and JavaScript to create service endpoints.
+   1. Execute in your development environment by debugging the application using VS Code's Node.js debugger (press F5 while viewing index.js).
+Set breakpoints in VS Code and step through the backend JavaScript.
+   1. Open your browser to https://localhost:3000 and use the browser's dev tools to step through the frontend JavaScript using the Source tab.
+   1. Deploy to your production environment using the deployment script so that it is available with your domain's `simon` subdomain.
 1. Convert your startup application into a web service using Node.js and Express.
 1. Serve up your frontend code using the Express static middleware.
 1. Provide endpoints form your service.